Generative AI and Foundation Models for Human Sensing Workshop

 An introduction given by the organizers with a summary of the workshop's themes, goals, and outline.

-Paper Presentations 1
+Paper Presentations - Session 1

-A set (2) of 10-minute paper presentations.
+A set of 15-minute paper presentations.

-Coffee Break & Posters
+Coffee Break

 A coffee break and poster session organized by UbiComp / ISWC 2025.

-Paper Presentations 2
+Paper Presentations - Session 2

-A set (3) of 10-minute paper presentations.
+A set of 15-minute paper presentations.

 Final Remarks